Last Iterate Convergence in Monotone Mean Field Games: Introduction

-Theoretically, \emph{last-iterate convergence (LIC)}, which ensures that the policy obtained in the final iteration converges, is particularly important in deep learning settings due to the constraints imposed by neural networks (NN).
-In NNs, calculating the time-averaged policy like in the celebrated Fictitious Play method \citep{brownfp1951,PerrinPLGEP20} may be less meaningful due to nonlinearity in the parameter space.
-These considerations have spurred significant research into developing algorithms that achieve LIC in finite $N$-player games, as seen in, e.g., \citet{Mertikopoulos18,DBLP:conf/nips/PiliourasSS22,pmlr-v206-abe23a,abe2024adaptively}.
+Theoretically, \emph{last-iterate convergence (LIC)} without time-averaging is particularly important in deep learning settings due to the constraints imposed by neural networks (NNs), as it ensures that the policy obtained in the last iteration converges.
+In NNs, computing the time-averaged policy as in the celebrated Fictitious Play method \parencite{brownfp1951,PerrinPLGEP20} may be less meaningful due to nonlinearity in the parameter space.
+This motivation has spurred significant research into developing algorithms that achieve LIC in finite $N$-player games, as seen in, e.g., \textcite{Mertikopoulos18,DBLP:conf/nips/PiliourasSS22,pmlr-v206-abe23a,abe2024adaptively}.
+However, in the case of MFGs, the results on LIC under realistic assumptions are limited.
+We refer the reader to read \cref{sec:related,sec:detail_review} to review the existing results in detail.

-Despite its importance, the literature on LIC results in MFG is quite limited.
-The only exception is \citet{2022perolat}, who proved the LIC result for the continuous-time version of OMD without the quantified rates under the strict monotonicity condition.
-The aim of this research is to establish an online learning algorithm that can achieve LIC in MFGs under \emph{non-strict} monotonicity conditions.

-In this paper, we propose a novel proximal-point (PP) type algorithm and prove that it achieves LIC under the non-strict monotonicity assumption.
-Furthermore, we demonstrate that the update rule of the PP can be approximated efficiently by sequentially using the Regularized Mirror Descent ($\RMD$).
-We further show that $\RMD$ achieves the approximation with the accuracy of $\varepsilon$ within $\order{\log\qty(1/\varepsilon)}$ iterations. \cref{fig:overview} summarizes the overview of the algorithms in this paper.
+We aim to develop a simple method to achieve LIC for MFGs with a realistic assumption.
+The first result of this paper is the development of a Proximal Point (PP) method using Kullback--Leibler (KL) divergence.
+We establish a novel convergence result in \cref{thm:last_iterate_conv}, showing that the PP method achieves LIC under the monotonicity assumption.
+When attempting to obtain convergence results in MFG, one faces the difficulty of controlling the mean field $\mu$, which changes along with the iterative updates of the policy $\pi$.
+We overcome this difficulty using the \L{}ojasiewicz inequality, a classical tool from real analytic geometry.

+We further propose the Approximate Proximal Point ($\APP$) method to make the PP method feasible, which can be interpreted as an approximation of it.
+Here, we show that one iteration of the PP method corresponds to finding an equilibrium of the MFG regularized by KL divergence.
+This insight leads to the idea of approximating the iteration of PP by regularized Mirror Descent ($\RMD$) introduced by \textcite{zhang2023learning}.
+Our second theoretical result, {presented in \cref{lem:monotonically_decresing}, is the LIC of $\RMD$ with an exponential rate}. {This result is a significant improvement over previous studies that only showed the convergence of the time-averaged policy or convergence at a polynomial rate.
+In the proof, the dependence of the mean field $\mu$ on the policy $\pi$ makes it difficult to readily exploit the Lipschitz continuity of the $Q$-function.
+We address this issue by utilizing the regularizing effect of the KL divergence. }

+Our experimental results also demonstrate LIC.
+The $\APP$ method can be implemented by making only a small modification to the $\RMD$ and experimentally converges to the (unregularized) equilibrium.